Commercial tour operators and activity providers on Parks Victoria and Department of Environment, Land, Water and Planning (DELWP) managed land.

 Tours and activities

-Tour operators and activity providers are required to submit a Tour schedule (PDF 256KB) as part of their application including all locations and activities that they are operating on public land.
+Tour operators and activity providers are required to submit a Tour schedule as part of their application including all locations and activities that they are operating on public land.

 Site maps are to accompany Tour schedules in all applications which include all trails, sites and activity locations.
 To help create site maps you can use the following online mapping site:

 Depending on the type of activity and location a condition of the licence will stipulate the submission of a Group activity statement form (PDF 236KB), to be submitted prior to undertaking the activity.